Those were actually my first words as a baby. Since a very young age, I’ve always been excited to connect with people.

 But that’s not what I’m going to help you do.
-My law experiences have also shown me that good storytelling works much better than case-making when you want to build human relationships based on trust, which is exactly what you want to do in your MBA applications!
+My law experiences have shown me that good storytelling works much better than case-making when you want to build human relationships based on trust, which is exactly what you want to do in your job and MBA applications!

 What’s it like to work with you?

 It's supposed to be fun!
 My goal is to make this process as fun and enlightening as possible.
-Both those things require that we take the job seriously, but not ourselves too seriously.
+Both those things require that we take the job seriously and ourselves not too seriously.
 Humor is all about truth.
-So we'll discover your truth that inspires compelling personal stories for your MBA applications and discover new ways to laugh at ourselves in the process.
+So we'll discover your truth that inspires compelling personal stories for your career goals or MBA applications and discover new ways to laugh at ourselves in the process.

-I’ll also add some fun improv exercises in our work together.
-They really help overcome writer’s block on admissions essays.
+I’ll also include some fun improv exercises in our work together.
+They really help overcome writer’s block on job materials and admissions essays.
 Sometimes the best way to get the creative juices flowing is through play!!

 Why do you like this work?

 I love helping my clients strengthen and trust their own voice, both inner and outer.
-During the initial brainstorming stage for essays, my coaching style is to give you a fun, nonjudgmental space to unleash your creative side.
+During the initial brainstorming stage, my coaching style is to give you a fun, nonjudgmental space to unleash your creative side.
 Your job is just to be your awesome self.
 No story is a boring one!

 Working together, we’ll identify the overarching themes of your life story and really dig deep to find your truth.
 We’ll also play around with different kinds of narrative approaches until we find the one that really communicates your story with honesty, integrity, and heart.

-The best part for me is making applying to business school a fun journey!
+The best part for me is making your career transformation and/or business school application a fun journey!